kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

     * How does this feature respond to complete failures of the services on which it depends? **n/a**
     * How does this feature respond to degraded performance or high error rates from services on which it depends? **n/a**
 * Monitoring requirements
-    * How can an operator determine if the feature is in use by workloads? **Need to verify specific component flag, or look into logs generated by it**
+    * How can an operator determine if the feature is in use by workloads? **Need to verify specific component flag**
     * How can an operator determine if the feature is functioning properly? **By looking at the logs generated by component**
     * What are the service level indicators an operator can use to determine the health of the service? **n/a**
     * What are reasonable service level objectives for the feature? **Defining a proper SLO for logging should consider e2e delivery to backend.
 This would be outside of scope of kubernetes**